It has been reported that Home Depot has experienced a near-record data breach. We are talking 56M debit and credit cards.

 However, I'd argue that it doesn't really matter how many cards, and subsequently, how many records are compromised as part of a breach.
 Any breach of customer data, espcially credit card information which directly impacts the customer financially, is bad whether its 5 or 5,000.

 How we measure the severity of the breach shouldn't be based on the number of overall records compromised, but its the sort of the default measure we use, because they simply keep getting bigger.

 Home Depot shouldn't really be the latest "major breach" poster child.
-What's unfortunate is that this represents another point-of-sale system compromise, underscoring that attackers go where they know they can operate with freedom, remain invisble, and penetrate weakly guarded endpoints to get what they want and execute malicious code.
+What's unfortunate is that this represents another point-of-sale system compromise, underscoring that attackers go where they know they can operate with freedom, remain invisble, and penetrate weakly guarded endpoints for managed security services to get what they want and execute malicious code.

 More will surface on what exactly happend at Home Depot.
 Blame.
 Costs.
 What worked, and what didn't.
 But the bigger the volume of credit cards exposed, and subsequently the number of actual records stolen, really should not be the focus of any "brand-name breach."

 I'd argue its potentially more important to determine how to implement a better system of monitoring in real-time, extending that across your environment, acquire technology with the capability to help you prioritize threats, along with talented security experts to push coordinated responses and remediation measures.